(Version 1.8)

 TA is not a disc burning program.
 TA builds disc images but does not burn them.
 The value added by TA is:

-TA offers eight choices of file system for the archives, including three variants of ISO 9660, three variants of ext2, squashfs, and UDF.
-However, UDF support is experimental.
+TA offers eight choices of file system for the archives: three variants of ISO 9660, three variants of ext2, squashfs, and UDF.

 Not all packages are required in all modes (e.g., you don't need squashfs-tools unless you are making squashfs discs).